-Ruby on Rails has amazing potential, but here are some things that simply must be fixed before it will ever be as widely used as much less hyped web applications environments like PHP…
+Ruby on Rails has amazing potential, but here are some things that simply must be fixed before it will ever be as widely used as much less hyped web application environments like PHP…

-DreamHost very much intends to continue fully supporting Ruby on Rails and we are working on additional support for it to be tied in with our DreamHost PS plans.
+DreamHost very much intends to continue fully supporting Ruby on Rails.
 Ruby on Rails does have great promise, and I think in time it may be able to meet the hype it’s got surrounding it.
 I just hope the community doesn’t get a big head before that happens!